SciML/sciml.ai/_posts/2017-7-6-SymplecticRosenbrock.md

 I find videos to be a very good media for teaching, so there will surely be more to follow.

+#### Edit

+The video is temporarily down because people are behind the scenes fixing some typos in the overlay.
+It will be back shortly.

 ## High Order Rosenbrock Methods

 They have finally arrived.
 Let me accompany this with an explanation.
 For lots